Freak613/1more/README.md

 `;
 ```

-Partial attributes are not supported.
-Most attributes are assigned directly to DOM node.
-Event handlers are stored as part of rendered instance and are called via synthetic events subsystem.
+Note: Event handlers are stored as part of rendered instance and are called via synthetic events subsystem.

 ##### Children

-Valid childrens are: strings, numbers, ComponentNode, array of ComponentNodes.
+Valid childrens are: string, number, null, undefined, boolean, TemplateNode, ComponentNode and arrays of any of these types (including nested arrays).

+Note: null, undefined, true, false are converted to nothing, just like in React.

 ```js
 import { html, key } from "1more";